Lillysmart/CRESMA278_FT02306_GroupA_CrecenciaSmart_IWA_Final_Capstone/README.md

 -  Users can toggle between dark and light mode.🔦
   # WHY DID I CREATE THIS APP ❔
 - This is to showacase my debugging skills.
+   # DEPLOYMENT
+-This Web App is deployed on https://fastidious-palmier-ebca99.netlify.app/